metacpan/metacpan-cpan-extracted/distros/S/SlapbirdAPM-Agent-Mojo/README.md

 SlapbirdAPM::Agent::Mojo like all SlapbirdAPM user-agents is licensed under the MIT license.

-SlapbirdAPM (the website) however, is licensed under the GNU GPL version 3.0.
+SlapbirdAPM (the server side software) however, is licensed under the GNU AGPL version 3.0.